vingerha/apexcharts-card/README.md

 ## Changes since the copy from RomRider v2.1.2 (this section will be removed in due time)

 Fixes:
-- upgrade to newer library apexcharts.js
+- library: upgrade to newer library apexcharts.js
-- point `annotations` now work
+- layout: point `annotations` now work
-- align config of card with the 'series'-type dashboard in HA
+- format: `float_precision` now adds trailing zero's to match the precision
-- undo toolbox shining through other dashboard elements
+- layout: auto-scaling of y-axis in stacked setup
-- show toolbox options to select zoom and pan on mobile (awaiting unhide-icon fix by apexcharts.js)
+- HA cards: align config of card with the 'series'-type dashboard in HA
-- `float_precision` now adds trailing zero's to match the precision
+- toolbox: undo shining-through of the toolbox icons in other dashboard elements
-- auto-scaling of y-axis in stacked setup
+- toolbox: show toolbox options to select zoom and pan on mobile (awaiting unhide-icon fix by apexcharts.js)

 Features:
-- `in_header` and `in_legend` now both support sum and average of the data in range
+- layout: `in_header` and `in_legend` now both support sum and average of the data in range
-- `in_legend` now also supports `before_now` values
+- layout: `in_legend` now also supports `before_now` values
-- `marker` can be defined on theindividual series
+- layout: `marker` can be defined on theindividual series
-- `unit` can be defined before or after the valu ein the header
+- fomrat: `unit` can be defined before or after the value in the header

 ## Documentation